sophiecchen/awesome-technology-and-society-readings/README.md

 Motivated by the curated lists awesome-* lists throughout GitHub and by the lack of emphasis on thinking holistically about the societal impact of technology in many computer science university curricula, here's a list of publicly available technology and society readings that I think computer science and security practitioners and students should take a look at.

-A big thanks to Dr. Philip Rogaway, who many of these readings have come from and who inspired this collection.

 ## My All-Time Favorite
 - [The Moral Character of Cryptographic Work](https://web.cs.ucdavis.edu/~rogaway/papers/moral-fn.pdf) by Phillip Rogaway (2015)